bmad-sim/GTPSA.jl/docs/src/quickstart.md

 A blank `TPS` or `ComplexTPS`, with all coefficients equal to zero, can be created using `TPS(d)` or `ComplexTPS(d)` respectively.

-When a TPS contains a lot of variables, the default output showing each variable exponent can be much larger than the screen.
+When a TPS contains a lot of variables, the default output showing each variable exponent can be larger than the screen can show.
 A global variable `GTPSA.show_sparse`, which is by default set to `false`, can be set to `true` to instead show each specific monomial instead of the exponents for each variable:

 ```@example
 using GTPSA #hide
 d = Descriptor(10, 10);
 x = vars(d);
-aq

 GTPSA.show_sparse = true;
 g = sin(x[1]*x[3]^2) + cos(x[2]*x[7]);

 print(g)
 ```

-Another global variable `GTPSA.show_eps` can be used to exclude monomials having `abs(<coef>) < GTPSA.show_eps` from `show`.
+Another global variable `GTPSA.show_eps` can be set to exclude showing monomials with coefficients having an absolute value less than `GTPSA.show_eps`.

 ## Partial Derivative Getting/Setting
 ### Individual Monomial Coefficient